Northern bottlenose whale

-The northern bottlenose whale (Hyperoodon ampullatus) is a species of beaked whale in the ziphiid family, being one of two members of the genus Hyperoodon.
+The northern bottlenose whale (Hyperoodon ampullatus) is a species of beaked whale in the ziphiidae family, being one of two members of the genus Hyperoodon.
 The northern bottlenose whale was hunted heavily by Norway and Britain in the 19th and early 20th centuries.
-It is one of the deepest-diving mammals known, reaching depths of 2,339 m (7,674 ft) and capable of diving for up to 130 minutes.
+It is one of the deepest-diving mammals known, reaching depths of 2,339 m and capable of diving for up to 130 minutes.

 Description

-A northern bottlenose whale in Newfoundland.
+A male northern bottlenose whale in Newfoundland.

 The dorsal fin of a northern bottlenose whale in Newfoundland with a large linear scar visible.
 Distinct markings are used to identify unique individual whales and estimate their population size.

 When physically mature, northern bottlenose whales can reach 9.8 m in length, smaller than giant beaked whales, and larger than known records of southern bottlenose whales.
 Their foreheads, or melons are sexually dimorphic, so that mature males have larger melons, which are flattened or square shape, while mature females and juveniles have rounder melons.
 Melon coloration can vary, though it appears the head of most males becomes more white or buff colored with age.
 The beak is not as long as other beaked whale species, and only mature males have two small teeth, which erupt at the front end of the bottom jaw, but are not easily seen.
 Females also have teeth, but they are buried in the jaw and do not erupt.
 The dorsal fin is relatively small, at 30–38 cm and about two thirds of the way back on their bodies.
 It is falcate (sickle-shaped) and usually pointed.
 The back is mid-to-dark grey with a lighter underside.
 They weigh approximately 5800–7,500 kg.
 The oldest recorded age, determined by counting annual growth layers from a tooth in a whaled specimen was 37.
 Calves have prolonged weaning and nursing continues until juveniles are 3–4 years old.
 Males become sexually mature between 7 and 11 years old, females between 8 and 12 years old.
-They live in ocean areas deeper than 6,500 feet.
+They live in ocean areas deeper than 6,500 feet (1,981 meter).